-Hurricane Ida may have hit Louisiana hardest, but its remnants certainly are being felt in the New York area as well.
-Here in Westchester and Putnam, we’re seeing a tremendous amount of flooded roads and homes, property damage, power loss, and other destruction that residents now must contend with.
+It's been a wet summer in the New York area.
+Here in Westchester and Putnam, following the latest round of storms this past weekend, we saw many flooded roads and homes, property damage, power loss, and other issues that residents now must contend with.

-The process will no doubt be a challenging one.
+The process can be a challenging one.
 But Robison, the full-service home systems leader for over 100 years, is here to help.
 Following is a checklist of important items to keep in mind as you determine how to get your home restored:

 - Inspect and document all damage: Take photos of everything that has been damaged as a result of the storm.
 You’ll need them as proof when making an insurance claim.
 Be sure to wear protective clothing and be mindful of standing water, which could have submerged debris or be electrically charged from underground or downed power lines.
 Contact your utility company immediately.